The ads above are Google-sponsored.

 EML has had major financial problems over the years .....I have heard of bankruptcy's, etc. I don't know the present status & it may change at any time.

 EML, as the original company, perhaps no longer exists, & is now WTech.
-The situation for older EML parts is somewhat unclear.
+The situation for older EML parts is not clear.
 I have been told by the EML dealer in Florida (Eurowing) that EML & W-Tech are the same.
 I have been able to get some parts.
 I have more to say on that subject later in this article.
-It appears that EML (WTech) (via Eurowing in the USA) will, or can, provide some parts, probably many are made as ordered.
+It appears that EML (WTech) (via Eurowing in the USA) will, or can, provide some parts, probably some are made as ordered.

 Communications were had in 2015 with Remco Winkelhuis, with E-mail to: firstname.lastname@example.org.
-If contacting him, try to use Dutch, rather than English....(that is not yet confirmed, although that is how I did it).
-Remco is likely related to E.ML founder Hennie Winkelhuis ...how, I do not know.
+If contacting him, try to use Dutch, rather than English....that is not yet confirmed, although that is how I did it.
+Remco is likely related to E.ML founder Hennie Winkelhuis ...how, I do not know; perhaps Hennie's son?.
 Most of the time Remco either refers me to Eurowing in Florida, who is the USA authorized dealer, or, just does not answer.

 Al Olme told me on 04/13/2015 that W-TEC is making sidecars & trikes under the EML name.